-For me, gas credit cards offer many advantages.
+Gas credit cards are worth it.
 Since most Americans drive, fuel for your vehicle is almost always in demand.
 Likewise, most gas stations have evolved into convenience stores.
-This allows purchasers to use their gas credit card not only for fuel but other necessities as well; such as groceries and other small household goods.
-Lastly, gas cards are often easier to qualify for regular credit cards.
-This allows those who have poor or no credit to establish a good credit history.
-They earn points which further reduces my costs when purchasing other goods in the store.… read full answer
+This allows purchasers to use their gas credit card not only for fuel but other necessities as well; such as groceries and other small household goods.… read full answer

 The best credit card for gas and groceries is the Blue Cash Preferred Card from American Express.
 There’s no annual fee, and you’ll earn $200 back for spending $1,000 during your first three months of card membership.
 You also get 6% cash back on $6,000 spent at supermarkets per year, 3% at gas stations and eligible department stores, and 1% everywhere else.… read full answer

 And if you shop online or at wholesale clubs, the Amazon and Costco credit cards are both strong options.
 The Amazon Visa offers 5% back at Whole Foods for Prime members (3% if you don’t have Prime), and 2% on gas.
 With the Costco Visa, you’ll get 2% back at Costco and 4% back at gas stations.
 But if none of those are quite right for you, there are other options available.

 Here are the best credit cards for gas and groceries: